s-t-e-f-a-n/BillCollector/README.md

 - **Star this project** on GitHub.
 - **Share** it with your network.
-- **Contribute** recipes for more web services - see how to [Configure BillCollector](#configure-billcollector) and get familiar with the YAML recipes.
+- **Contribute** recipes for more web services - see how to [Configure BillCollector](#configuration) and get familiar with the YAML recipes.
+- **Discuss** your ideas for improvements, more use cases and any comments by leaving notes in the Discussion area.

-> [!NOTE]
+> 💡 **Tip**
 > Make yourself familiar with the concept of finding web elements.
 BillCollector takes advantage of Selenium and its methods for retrieving and controlling web elements.
 > [Selenium WebDriver Elements Documentation](https://www.selenium.dev/documentation/webdriver/elements/) is a good starting point.

 ## Quick Start